truflation/tsn-sdk/docs/type-of-streams.md

-# Types of Streams in TSN
+# Types of Streams in TN

-The Truflation Stream Network (TSN) primarily supports two types of streams: Primitive and Composed.
-Additionally, both types can become System streams when accepted by the TSN governance.
+The Truf Network (TN) primarily supports two types of streams: Primitive and Composed.
+Additionally, both types can become System streams when accepted by the TN governance.

 ## Primitive Streams

-Primitive streams are the foundation of the TSN data ecosystem.
+Primitive streams are the foundation of the TN data ecosystem.
 They represent direct data sources from providers.

 ### Key Characteristics: